H-QueerCoded/UniTweak/README.md

 It does this using the UniDict API.

 UniTweak requires both CraftTweaker and UniDict.
-Currently supported mods are: Immersive Engineering
+Currently supported mods are: Immersive Engineering, Embers Rekindled

 See the wiki for methods and usage examples